deepsense-ai/seahorse/docs/getting_started.md

 Seahorse is a data analytics platform letting users to create
 <a target="_blank" href="https://spark.apache.org/">Apache Spark</a> applications in a intuitive and visual way.
-All while connected to any Spark Cluster (YARN, Mesos, Standalone) or a bundled local Spark.
+All while connected to any Spark Cluster (YARN, Mesos, Standalone) or to a bundled local Spark.

 For more detailed overview go to [Overview](./index.html).